rer145/mamd-analytical/readme.md

+# Important!
+Project Archived and Moved

+This desktop application project has been discontinued.
+The project has a new home at https://mamdanalytical.com/.
+All future updates will take place at that location.

+Using the desktop application is at your own risk and may provide inaccurate results.

 # MaMD Analytical

 *MaMD Analytical* uses an artificial neural network (aNN) to classify an unknown cranium into a reference group.
 The reference data are housed in the Macromorphoscopic Databank, established in 2018 by Hefner (2018).